 Deadline and Instructions

 The deadline for requesting a deferral is July 1.
-Students who are interested in deferring must contact the deferral liaison in Undergraduate Admissions, Jesse Monroe, who will provide the official deferral request form.
+Students who are interested in deferring must contact the deferral liaison in Undergraduate Admissions, Mary Ann Hollander, who will provide the official deferral request form.

 Please note that the deferral request form must be submitted by the deadline referenced above.
 In addition, a deferral request will not be considered unless the student has submitted the enrollment agreement and deposit.
 We will review all requests received by the deadline as soon as possible.
 Students will be notified in writing regarding the status of their request.